kumar1983/html5videoplayer/wphtml5player/readme.txt

 None

 == Changelog ==

+= 1.2.1 =
+* Added hooks for Video For Everybody.
+* Added stronger contraints for JSON Advanced Syntax.

 = 1.2.0 =
 * Renamed from "HTML5 Player Plugin for Wordpress" to "HTML5 Audio and Video Framework